TWiStErRob/net.twisterrob.ghlint/README.md

 ### Troubleshooting

-#### Advanced Security must be enabled for this repository to use code scanning.
+<details><summary>Advanced Security must be enabled for this repository to use code scanning.</summary>

 ```
 Run github/codeql-action/upload-sarif@v3